Information Technology Optimized Service Team

 Will there be compensation or profile changes associated with these changes?

-What is expected of me during this time?
+What is expected of me during this transition?

 How will the PSIT reporting structure change during the transition period?